talios/clojure-maven-plugin/README.markdown

 	<tr>
 		<td>clojure:repl</td>
 		<td>
 			Starts an interactive clojure REPL right on the command line.
+An initialisation script can be specified in the pom using the
+            <replScript> configuration element.
 		</td>
 	</tr>
 	<tr>